Introduction to Data Models

 To handle these new innovative use cases, certain data elements may be needed that are outside common use cases.
 Incorporating all these data elements into our data models would make them cumbersome and less intuitive.
 In these instances, Redox can extend a data model using the extension framework.
 This allows us to include these non-standard or nuanced data elements into your integrations.
 Check out our current extension library here.

 One thing that sets the Redox API apart from API's like HL7 FHIR is our ability to rapidly support newly emerging use cases and get them live in production quickly.
 As our data models evolve with new data points, our first focus is always on developer satisfaction.
 Below, you’ll find information on how we handle updates to our models today and what our plans are down the road.

 We do our best to not make any of the following types of changes:

-If we ever do run into a fringe case where any of the above updates need to be made (which has yet to happen), please know that we would notify all customers far in advance of the update and that in appropriate cases we would provide a transition plan to affected customers.
+If we ever do run into a fringe case where any of the above updates need to be made, please know that we would notify all customers far in advance of the update and that in appropriate cases we would provide a transition plan to affected customers.

 Additions to the Redox Data Models

 Current additions to models that Redox may make include: